Is Becoming Agile About Tools or Culture?

-Companies are looking to us to become more agile, but often do not understand what IS agile.
+Companies are looking to us to become more agile, but often do not understand what agile is.
 They are large and mature organizations which have the desire to evolve and to make their processes faster and more responsive to customer needs.

-In the world of Google, when you seek out ‘How to increase agility of your company’, you’re mainly going to see two possibilities on your results.
-On one hand, you’re going to see how to implements tools and techniques to increase agility, and the other, less frequently but extremely important, is how to focus on agile as a culture.
+In the world of Google, when you seek out ‘How to increase company’s agility’, you’re mainly going to see two possibilities on your results.
+On one hand, you’re going to see how to implement tools and techniques to increase agility, and the other, less frequently but extremely important, is how to focus on agile as a culture.

 1. Agile as a Tool

 Organizations that use agile as a tool often have their processes formed and deeply embedded.
 It doesn’t mean that they have excellent processes in place, but they exist, and their people follow them.
 In this scenario, the use of independent techniques and tools, such as SCRUM, Kanban, XP, generate some specific results.
 Increasing work visibility using boards, speeding up the process with ceremonies, use of charts focused on user stories, frameworks to manage activities or programming techniques is often a gate to something much bigger.